hippie68/optparse99/README.md

 `.usage`           | Can be specified to override automatic usage generation, e.g. if operands depend on options.
 `.function`        | Once the command's options have been parsed, the command will call the specified function, using the current state of argc and argv as function arguments.
 `.options`         | Points to an array containing the command's options.
-`.subcommands`     | Point to an array containing the command's subcommands.
+`.subcommands`     | Points to an array containing the command's subcommands.

 Members starting with an underscore ("_") are for internal use only and should be ignored.